w1ndy/weibo-fetcher/README.md

 ### CONTACT US

-Any question please send an email to mystery.wd#qq.com Thanks for looking up the water meter but we have it installed inside :).
+Any question please send an email to mystery.wd#qq.com.

+Thanks for looking up the water meter but we have it installed outside and we don't accept any express mail. :)